Charter Fishing Seasons & Regulations

 Click on the months to display what to expect to catch in that month/season.

 Come and join the excitement!
 Because of the great fishing opportunities for trophy fish during the last two weeks of April and the first two weeks of May we will be chartering two trips per day to allow a greater number of clients to enjoy this great spring fishing.
-Call today these dates are going fast!!!
+Call today these dates go fast!!!

 May has it all: big fish early and great light tackle action late.
 Don't miss this awesome month of fishing...call today for a date!!!

-Evening fishing for croaker is normally still good for at least the first two weeks of July.
-But as the summer goes on the croaker bite gets later and later as well as inconsistent.
 July is a great month to enjoy several different types of fishing and since your kids are out of school and the weather is warm take your family fishing, you won't regret it!!!

-Evening croaker fishing by this time has normally slowed considerably, so all charters are now daytime only.
-Afternoon trips are still available, however, they return to port at dark (schedule departing time accordingly).
 August is normally a hot month, so is the fishing, come join us for a beautiful, fun-filled day on the Bay.

 - December is the "last hurrah" for Miss Susie Charters.
 Just because it is our last month of fishing until next April means nothing; December can be the most exciting month of the year to fish.
 Since the best trophy striper fishing is normally in the lower part of the middle Bay (MD/VA line area), we fish out of Point Lookout Marina in Ridge, MD during the month of December.
 This allows us to have the option to run to Virginia waters if that is where the bite is.
 It also extends our season because the Maryland Striped Bass Season closes December 15th, while the Virginia Striped Bass Season runs though December 31st.
 Like November dates, December dates go fast.
-This is your last chance in 2006 to land a trophy striped bass, hope to see you and HAPPY HOLIDAYS!!!
+This is your last chance of the year to land a trophy striped bass, hope to see you and HAPPY HOLIDAYS!!!